skuid/prefect/README.md

 prefect [options] <template>

   <template>
         The template to read in
   -c, --context string
         The context values file to use
   -s, --selector value
         The selectors to use.
 Each selector should have the format "k=v".
-    	Can be specified multiple times, or a comma-separated list
+        Can be specified multiple times, or a comma-separated list -t, --target string
+        A target file to use.
+This is ignored if selectors are specified
 ```

 ## Development